kdbchau/Beloniformes-Opsin/README.md

 Branch colouring is based of the ancestral habitat reconstruction using maximum likelihood.
 Nodes on branches show bootstrap/Bayesian posterior probabilities.
 Scale represents number of substitutions per nucleotide.

 # 7. Cleaning Multiple Sequence Alignments
 Premature stop codons or highly gapped regions will hinder calculations in codeml from the PAML program.
-It is advised to remove all stop codons (the very end of a protein-coding sequence; TAA, TAG, or TGA codons) or you can manually delete positions that are highly gapped.
+It is advised to remove all stop codons (the very end of a protein-coding sequence; TAA, TAG, or TGA codons) or manually delete positions that are highly gapped.

-To be as accurate as possible and keep things consistent between the 8 cone opsin MSAs, I use [alignment_editor.py](https://github.com/kdbchau/Beloniformes/blob/main/Scripts/alignment_editor.py) which will do three things:
+To be as accurate as possible and keep things consistent between the 8 cone opsin MSAs, use[alignment_editor.py](https://github.com/kdbchau/Beloniformes/blob/main/Scripts/alignment_editor.py) which will do three things:
 1. Delete columns with a certain % of stop codons (premature stop codons from erroneous sequencing)
 2. Columns with premature stop codons that are not removed, will convert the stop codon into a gap ("---") (because codeml will not run otherwise).
 3. Delete columns with gaps exceeding a certain %.